amlsa/amlsa/README.md

 ## About Me
-Hello, you can call me Amallysa, I am a graduate of Telecommunications Engineering.

 ## Training & Certification
 - [Quality Assurance Intermediate - Sanbercode Batch 49]
 - [Quality Assurance - MySkill]